ixa-ehu/ixa-pipe-nerc/README.md

 + **ONTONOTES 4.0**: 18 Named Entity types: TIME, LAW, GPE, NORP, LANGUAGE, PERCENT, FACILITY, PRODUCT, ORDINAL, LOCATION, PERSON, WORK_OF_ART, MONEY, DATE, EVENT, QUANTITY, ORGANIZATION, CARDINAL.

-We provide very fast models train on local features only, similar to those of Zhang and Johnson (2003) with several differences: We do not use POS tags, chunking or gazetteers in our baseline models but we do use bigrams, trigrams and character ngrams.
+We provide very fast models trained on local features only, similar to those of Zhang and Johnson (2003) with several differences: We do not use POS tags, chunking or gazetteers in our baseline models but we do use bigrams, trigrams and character ngrams.
+We also provide some models with external knowledge (with the "dict" keyword in its properties file).
 To avoid duplication of efforts, we use the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).

 **ixa-pipe-nerc models and resources**: